GispoCoding/Tampere-KDYK/README.md

 ### yk_geoserver

-This provides views created from multiple tables to be used in GeoServer map layers.
+This provides views created from multiple tables used for visualization in GeoServer map layers.

 ### yk_suunnitteluparametrit

 The scheme contains parameters useful for carrying out the planning process correctly.
+A software should utilize these to help in the planning process.

 ### yk_mitoitus_varanto

-There is a system that provides great visualizations for dimensioning indication values, so the connections to that system are to be done via this scheme.
+Tables to work with the dimensioning indicators.
+There is a system that provides great visualizations for dimensioning indication values, so the connections to that system are also to be done via this scheme.

 ### yk_koodiluettelot